Inpatient Rehab in San Jose Comprehensive Care

 Drug Abuse Statistics

 It’s incredibly challenging even to know the full scope of people with a substance use disorder.
 Even based on what we do know according to self-reporting and overdoses, it’s alarming.
+Drug misuse often leads to complications of substance use, affecting brain functions, blood vessels, and sometimes leading to heart failure.

 Along with deaths from the pandemic, 2020 appears to have been the deadliest ever in American history for drug use and drug addiction.